 Lincolnville is a tiny city located in the state of Kansas.
 With a population of 167 people and just one neighborhood, Lincolnville is the 286th largest community in Kansas.
-Lincolnville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Lincolnville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Lincolnville is generally considered to be a blue-collar town.
-40.40% of the Lincolnville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lincolnville is a blue-collar town, with 40.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lincolnville is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Lincolnville who work in maintenance occupations (14.14%), healthcare (14.14%), and personal care services (9.09%).

-Because of many things, Lincolnville is a great place for families with children to consider.
-First of all, many other families with children live here, making Lincolnville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lincolnville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lincolnville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lincolnville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The population of Lincolnville has a very low overall level of education: only 9.70% of people over 25 hold a 4-year college degree or higher.
+The citizens of Lincolnville have a very low rate of college education: just 9.70% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Lincolnville in 2022 was $28,997, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $115,988 for a family of four.
 However, Lincolnville contains both very wealthy and poor people as well.